 Christiansborg Palace Tower

-The only thing we didn’t get to see here was the Palace Chapel.
-We just ran out of time, and needed to make it back to our hotel to collect our bags and hitch a ride on the metro to the airport.
-I still feel like we got our money’s worth, though.
-We were at Christiansborg Palace for almost two and half hours, which is way more than I’d expected.
-Not the first time we’ve had to race through the streets with our suitcases banging along behind us, and I’m sure it won’t be the last.
-Copenhagen was a short trip, but I can honestly say I enjoyed every minute of it.
-Best idea for a Christmas present we’ve had yet!
+I hate we didn’t get to go in and see it, but we ran out of time and needed to make it back to our hotel to collect our bags and hitch a ride on the metro to the airport.
+(Not the first time we’ve had to race through the streets with our suitcases banging along behind us, and I’m sure it won’t be the last.)
+Something for the next visit, I guess!